BadIdeaFactory/corporate/documents/operating.md

 - **Secretary of Code:** Ensures that corporate defined commit protocols are followed in all BIFFUD projects, as well as `corporate`.

-- **Beastmaster:** Makes certain decisions related to BIFFUD projects and ensures that the Corporate Overlords are aware of the progress and activity of BIFFUD projects.
+- **Chaos Wrangler:** Makes certain decisions related to BIFFUD projects and ensures that the Corporate Overlords are aware of the progress and activity of BIFFUD projects.

 - **The Popular One:** Handles public communication.
 Runs BIFFUD social media accounts with input from other interested Corporate Overlords.